On Chow groups of toric schemes over a DVR: Chow groups of toric schemes

 \subsection{Chow groups of toric schemes}

 We now consider the Chow (homology) groups of toric schemes over $S$.
-For this, we fix a complete, regular SCR polyhedral complex $\Pi$ in $N_{\R}$ and let $\X = \X_{\Pi}$ the corresponding complete, regular toric scheme over $S$ of $S$-absolute dimension $n+1$.
+For this, we fix a complete smooth SCR polyhedral complex $\Pi$ in $N_{\R}$ and let $\X = \X_{\Pi}$ the corresponding proper, regular toric scheme over $S$ of $S$-absolute dimension $n+1$.

 In this section we state and prove our main results.

 \begin{theorem} Let $k$ be an integer.
 Then $\CH_k(\X/S)$ is generated by torus invariant horizontal and vertical cycles of $S$-absolute dimension $k$.
 A collection of generators is given by the family of horizontal cycles $\left[V(\sigma)\right]$ for $\sigma \in \Sigma(n-k+1)$ and of vertical cycles $\left[V(\Lambda)\right]$ for~$\Lambda \in \Pi(n-k)$. \end{theorem} \begin{proof} Let $\iota \colon \X_s \to \X$ denote the closed regular immersion of codimension one of the special fiber, and let $j \colon \X_{\eta}\to \X$ the open immersion of the generic fiber.
 Consider the localization sequence \eqref{eq:localization}